Multi-Period Sparse Optimization for Proactive Grid Blackout Diagnosis: Multi-period Sparse Diagnosis

-\textbf{Task Goal:} Given a set of scenarios $\{1,2,\cdots,T\}$ sorted in the order of growing stress to form a multi-period setting, our goal is to find the sparsest and optimal $\bm{n}^{(1)},\bm{n}^{(2)},\cdots,\bm{n}^{(T)}$ vectors that can restore feasibility; and meanwhile recognize dominant vulnerability (or failure source) location sets $\mathcal{S}^{(1)}, \mathcal{S}^{(2)},\cdots,\mathcal{S}^{(T)}$ with desired \textit{persistency}.
-Here, the \textbf{vulnerability location set} $\mathcal{S}^{(t)}=\{i \mid |n_i^{(t)}|>\varepsilon\}$ is defined as the minimal set of locations whose compensations can restore feasibility for scenario $t$ ($\varepsilon = 10^{-6}$).
+\textbf{Task Goal:} Given a set of scenarios $s_1,s_2,\cdots,s_T$ sorted in the order of growing stress to form a multi-period setting, our goal is to find the sparsest and optimal $\bm{n}^{(1)},\bm{n}^{(2)},\cdots,\bm{n}^{(T)}$ vectors that can restore feasibility; and meanwhile recognize dominant vulnerability (or failure source) location sets $\mathcal{S}^{(1)}, \mathcal{S}^{(2)},\cdots,\mathcal{S}^{(T)}$ with desired \textit{persistency}.
+Here, the \textbf{vulnerability location set} $\mathcal{S}^{(t)}=\{i\,|\,|n_i^{(t)}|>\varepsilon\}$ is defined as the minimal set of locations whose compensations can restore feasibility for scenario $s_t$.

-The ideal persistency to be encouraged in our optimal solution is defined below: \begin{definition}[Ideal persistency of vulnerability locations] Let us define vulnerability location set $\mathcal{S}^{(t)}$ as the minimal set of locations whose compensations can restore feasibility for scenario $t$.
-Under a multi-period setting $t=1,2,\cdots,T$ with growing stress, the vulnerability location trajectory with ideal persistency satisfies:
+The ideal persistency to be encouraged in our optimal solution is defined below: \begin{definition}[Ideal persistency of vulnerability locations]Under a multi-period setting $t=1,2,\cdots,T$ with growing stress, the vulnerability location trajectory with ideal persistency satisfies:

 Equivalently, a vulnerability location $i$ with ideal persistency satisfies: